Ultimate Guide to Resource Capacity Planning

 In the example below we have just estimated the work on Project Beta will take the Mobile Development Team 50 days over 5 weeks.

 And we continue doing this for each project.

-Just so you understand, the numbers below the purple bars are how many days per week the resources have been estimated to spend on each project.
+Just so you understand, the numbers above the purple bars are how many days per week the resources have been estimated to spend on each project.